-- The Board shall hold a minimum of four (4) General Board Meetings each year one each quarter (including the Annual General Meeting).
-One meeting shall be held in person, three may be held by teleconference. - The Board, at its discretion, may call Special Meetings of the general membership or of the Board as may be necessary at any time. - Members eligible to vote at any General Meeting, Special Meeting or Annual General Meeting shall be Registered Members.
+The Board shall hold a minimum of four (4) General Meetings each year (including the Annual General Meeting), one each quarter.
+One meeting to be held in person, three may be held by teleconference.

+The Board, at its discretion, may call Special Meetings of the general membership as may be necessary at any time.

+Members eligible to vote at any General Meeting, Special Meeting or Annual General Meeting shall be Registered Members.